Global hypoelliptic and symbolic estimates for the linearized Boltzmann operator without angular cutoff

-In this section we prove first Theorem \ref{coermou}.
+In this section we prove first Theorem \ref{coermou} about coercivity.
 As mentioned in the introduction it can be understood as an exact estimate for the so called triple norm introduced in \cite{AMUXY1} and recalled in Remark \ref{remarktriple} below.
-It involves the pseudodifferential part $a^w$, for which we have elliptic properties stated in Proposition \ref{estaa}.
+It involves the pseudo-differential part $a^w$, for which we have elliptic properties stated in Proposition \ref{estaa}.
 Theorem \ref{coermou} is a direct consequence of the following Lemma: \black

 \begin{lem} We have for a sufficiently large constant $C$ and for all $l \in \R$ with $l \leq \gamma/2+s$,

 where in the last equivalence the constant depends on $l $. \end{lem}

 \preuve We first show the second equivalence.
 To do so rewrite the linearized Boltzmann operator $\mathcal L$ as